-- People who provide (or intend to provide) 'a substantial amount of care on a regular 3.18 basis' are entitled to a separate carer's assessment.
-None of the Carers Acts define what is meant by the word 'substantial' and so to a degree the decision rests with individual social services departments - albeit that in deciding how to interpret this phrase, authorities must take into account the relevant guidance. - As the guidance notes, not uncommonly 'there may be more than one carer providing 3.19 substantial and regular care in each household'. - 3.20 The Department of Health has elsewhere given advice on the interpretation of the word 'substantial' where it appears in a community care statute - and advised that it should be given a wide interpretation which fully takes into account the individual's circumstances: essentially, therefore, that the word should be used subjectively, and this must also be the case in the context of the Carers Acts. - 3.21 Local authorities will therefore, need to adopt a flexible approach to this question and focus on the 'impact of caring'.
-It follows that what may not be a substantial amount of care to a 25-year-old carer may be otherwise if provided by a 7-year-old or 87-year-old carer.
+- 3.22 As the guidance notes, not uncommonly 'there may be more than one carer providing substantial and regular care in each household'.39 - 3.23 The Department of Health has elsewhere given advice on the interpretation of the word 'substantial' where it appears in a community care statute and advised that it should be given a wide interpretation which fully takes into account the individual's circumstances:40 essentially, therefore, that the word should be used subjectively, and this must also be the case in the context of the Carers Acts. - 3.24 Local authorities will, therefore need to adopt a flexible approach to this question and focus on the 'impact of caring'.
+It follows that what may not be a substantial amount of care if provided by a 25-year-old carer may be otherwise if provided by a seven or 87-year-old carer.
 Likewise if the caring task is physically demanding, then the question of what is or is not substantial will depend in part on the physical strength of the carer; again, if the carer has recently recovered from a serious mental illness, then even five hours' care may be substantial for him or her.
-A morning or evening caring task will be substantial to a carer who works nine to five but not necessarily for one who does not - and so on. - 3.22 Practice guidance issued under the 2000 Act is particularly helpful in defining what 'regular and substantial' care means.
-The English guidance at para 67-8 (the Welsh guidance at para 4.11) states:
+A morning or evening caring task will be substantial to a carer who works nine to five but not necessarily for one who does not and so on. - 3.25 Practice guidance issued under the 2000 Act is particularly helpful in defining what 'regular and substantial' care means.
+The English guidance41 at para 67-8 (the Welsh guidance42 at para 4.11) states: - 67 It is not only the time spent each week caring that has an impact on carers.
+For some, such as those caring for adults with learning disabilities, the caring role can have the additional impact of being a life long commitment.
+For others, such as those caring for adults with severe mental health problems, caring can be a sporadic or cyclical responsibility.
+The carer may not be physically or practically caring at all at certain times, but still be anxious and stressed waiting for, or actively seeking to prevent, the next crisis.
+In addition, caring responsibilities may conflict with other family responsibilities, such as parenting or holding down a job.
+Any assessment of the carer's need for support has to look at the impact of the whole caring situation. - 68 The term 'substantial and regular' is not defined in this guidance.
+In any given situation, the test that a practitioner should apply will relate to the impact of the caring role on the

-www.dh.gov.uk/assetRoot/04/11/78/66/04117866.pdf
+39 Para 46 Combined Policy Guidance under the 2000 and 2004 Acts (Department of Health 2005) accessible at www.dh.gov.uk/assetRoot/04/11/78/66/04117866.pdf